cwarden45/DTC_Scripts/23andMe/1000_Genomes/README.md

 Except for chrX, I highlighted the other segments that could be correct.
 With the frequencies from this script, those don't seem highly likely high AFR frequency (not to mention low frequency in other super-populations); I realize it is more complicated than this (for example, variants with high frequencies in all populations aren't as informative), but I think there is something about this result worth considering.

-So, I am still not 100% sure what I am actually looking at, but I am going to look into this more (including assesssing predictions of African ancestry from my mother).
+**So, I am looking into this result more, since I am currently not certain whether it is correct or not**.

-3) I have a prediction of 0.1% "East Asian and Native American" that I think may be some sort of artifict.
+**3)** I have a prediction of 0.1% "East Asian and Native American" that I think may be some sort of artifict.

 At least when I was testing some ADMIXTURE assignments, there were usually non-zero values assigned to each category (where I would interpret low percentages as being less accurate).
 Unfortuantely, I don't have a more precise explanation for this hypothesis at this time.

-**However, at least currently, this 23andMe ancestry assignment also goes away if I change the confidence from 50% (the default) to 90%.**
+**However, at least currently, this 23andMe ancestry assignment also goes away if I change the confidence from 50% (the default) to 90%.
+So, I think increasing the confidence threshold increased the accuracy of the results, and may support my hypothesis that I don't actually have East Asian and Native American ancestry.**